 The City of Helsinki is distributing free masks in cooperation with Helsinki parishes and the Finnish Red Cross.
 Several other charity organisations, such as the Myllypuro food distribution service and the Hursti Charitable Trust, are assisting with the effort.

-Press releases in Russian, Somali and Arabic
+Press releases on mask use in Russian, Somali and Arabic

 - В Хельсинки началась выдача масок малоимущим